-Associate Investigator (B): Allison Thomas2

-Phone: +61419733032 Email: allison.thomas@monash.edu

-Associate Investigator (C): Ritesh Rikain Warty2

-Phone: +61404222456

-Email:

-Associate Investigator (D): Dr Maya Reddy2

-Phone:

-Email: maya.Reddy@monash.edu

 Institution

-1 Faculty of Engineering, Monash University, Clayton, VIC 3800
+1 Department of Obstetrics and Gynaecology, Royal North Shore Hospital, Sydney

+2 School of Biomedical Engineering, University of Sydney

-2 Department of Obstetrics and Gynaecology, Monash University, Clayton, VIC 3168
+3 Department of Obstetrics and Gynaecology, Monash University

+4 Department of Electrical and Computer Systems Engineering, Monash University

 1. INTRODUCTION

-The following study will be a comparative study for patients utilising a novel fetal movements sensor , Fetal Kicks (FK), to objectively measure fetal movements in comparison to available measurement modalities.
+The following study will be a comparative study for patients utilising a novel fetal movements sensor , Fetal Kicks, to objectively measure fetal movements in comparison to available measurement modalities.
 The following study aims to function as an observational study for the current generation of Fetal Kicks (v3.0) in:

-Accurately corroborating maternal perceptions of movements on FK (via sensor imprints) to device captures of fetal movements

-Accurately corroborating maternal perceptions of movements on the ultrasound (via sensor imprints) to device captures of fetal movements

-This will be achieved by comparing FK to ultrasound visualised fetal movements.
-While ultrasound is being utilised, women will be able to press a button to indicate that they are perceiving fetal movements and FK will autonomously detect movements as well.

-As such, the following study will aid in formulating evidence for FK which has been innovated with the intention of providing a more objective manner of assessing these movements.
+Accurately detect fetal movements and filter out maternal activities.

+Performing overnight, up to 12 hours.

+This will be achieved by collecting signals generated during maternal activities to update and train the machine learning algorithm to automatically differentiate fetal movements and maternal activities.
+Besides, the performance of the device over an extended duration will also be studied by trialling the Fetal Kicks device on pregnant mothers for up to 12 hours.

 2. BACKGROUND

-Fetal movements are described as a discrete kick, flutter, swish or roll{Neldam, 1983 #27}{Neldam, 1983 #27} and are indicative of the integrity of a well-functioning central nervous system and musculoskeletal system [1].
+Fetal movements are described as a discrete kick, flutter, swish or roll and are indicative of the integrity of a well-functioning central nervous system and musculoskeletal system [1].

 It is estimated that reduced fetal movements (RFM) occur in up to 15% of pregnancies [2].
 When a fetus is compromised in utero, it decreases its movements in an effort to conserve oxygen and which is considered a predecessor to in utero fetal death or stillbirth [3].
 At present, however, there is disparity internationally in terms of the definition for what constitutes as RFM - due to the paucity of robust epidemiological studies on patterns of fetal activity as well as the maternal perception of these movements [4, 5].
 Also, the level of movement which distinguishes a healthy fetus from one which is compromised is yet to be determined as well [6].

 One contributing factor to this is the lack of a robust manner to measure the movements of the fetus [7].
 Its measurement, at present, is largely subjective, requiring a mother to report movements experienced, termed formal fetal counting (FFM).
 For FFM, there are several methods which stipulate various time periods over which mothers may count and report their movements.
-A systematic review however, failed to demonstrate any benefit in reducing fetal morbidity and mortality through this manner of self- assessment[8].
+A systematic review however, failed to demonstrate any benefit in reducing fetal morbidity and mortality through this manner of self-assessment [8].
 Furthermore, fetal movements can occur in up to 40% of cases without the mother realising it [8].
 Objective manners of assessment include the use of real time ultrasound to detect movements as well.
 Although slightly more sensitive then FFM in terms of detecting fetal movements (31.4%- 57.2% vs 30.8 %), there are several technical shortcomings associated with the technology which include the mother having to lie to in a semi recumbent position for 20 to 30 minutes and the detection of false positive ‘movements’ (from the transducer compression of the abdominal wall and coughing etc) as well [9].